Life Sciences Nutrition (Bachelor of Science)

 - Timetable (TUM ID required for login):

-This timetable is intended to give you an overview of the planned compulsory and elective modules of a semester.
+This timetable is intended to give an overview of the planned compulsory and elective modules of a semester.
 It is for orientation purposes only and will not be updated during the semester!

 First steps with TUMonline